belzecue/BimDav_godot-rollback-netcode/README.md

 - **Max Buffer Size**: The number of state frames to keep in the buffer.
 This defines the maximum number of ticks that the game can rollback.
-- **Ticks To Calculate Advantage**: The number of ticks we collect advantage calculations from each peer before calculating an average, and possible skipping some frames so other clients can catch up.
+- **Ticks To Calculate Advantage**: The number of ticks we collect advantage calculations from each peer before calculating an average, and possibly skipping some frames so that other clients can catch up.
 - **Input Delay**: The number of frames of input delay.
 - **Ping Frequency**: The number of seconds between each ping.
 - **Interpolation**: If enabled, we'll do 1 tick of interpolation.
 This